Sun Way 21

-The design was built by Jeanneau in France, from 1989 to 1995, with 532 boats completed, but it is now out of production.
+The Sun Way 21 is a recreational keelboat built by Jeanneau in France from 1989 to 1995, with 532 boats completed.

-Design

-The Sun Way 21 is a recreational keelboat, built predominantly of polyester fiberglass, with wood trim.
-The hull is solid fiberglass, while the deck has a balsa core.
+Built predominantly of polyester fiberglass, with wood trim, the hull is solid fiberglass, while the deck has a balsa core.
 There is also injected foam that makes the boat unsinkable.
-It has a 7/8 fractional sloop rig, with a deck-stepped pivoting mast, one set of swept spreaders and aluminum spars with continuous stainless steel wire rigging.
 The hull has a raked stem, a walk-through reverse transom, an internally mounted spade-type rudder controlled by a tiller and a fixed fin keel or optional stub keel and steel centerboard, with a folding rudder.
 The fin keel model displaces 1874 lb and carries 507 lb of cast iron ballast, while the centerboard version displaces 1852 lb and carries 441 lb of cast iron external ballast.

-The keel-equipped version of the boat has a draft of 2.46 ft, while the centerboard-equipped version has a draft of 4.27 ft with the centerboard extended and 2.13 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.
+The keel-equipped version of the boat has a draft of 2.46 ft, while the centerboard-equipped version has a draft of 4.27 ft with the centerboard extended and 2.13 ft with it retracted.
+It has a hull speed of 5.67 kn.

-The boat is normally fitted with a small 4 or 5 hp outboard motor for docking and maneuvering.

-The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin around a rectangular table.
+It has four berths, with a double V-berth and two settees in the main cabin around a table.
 Cabin headroom is 58 in.

-For sailing downwind the design may be equipped with a symmetrical spinnaker of 269 sqft.

-The design has a hull speed of 5.67 kn.